tomdoeslinux/PixaPencil/README.md

 Go to https://github.com/therealbluepandabear/PixaPencil/projects to have a look at features we want to add to **PixaPencil**.

+# 📓 Translations
+If you spot issues with the translation send me an email at therealbluepandabear@gmail.com or open an issue request.

+This app has been translated to:
+- Hebrew (by myself), the translation quality is OK.

 ## 📣 Shoutout
 Thank you to:
 - _JohnWick_007#8119 on Discord for providing me some icons to use in my app._ **(This user's contribution is no longer in the app.)**